-Function Pages: There is one function page corresponding to each of the user functions of the previous assignment.
+Function Pages: There is one function page corresponding to each of the user functions of the earlier assignment.
 Each function page should include the following:

-- Identifying information: This information consists of all the identifying information on the application home page followed by the name of the function (e.g., addRoom). - Input fields for function arguments: For each of the function's arguments, there should be one text-input box.
+- Identifying information: This information consists of all the identifying information on the application home page followed by the name of the function (e.g., addTree). - Input fields for function arguments: For each of the function's arguments, there should be one text-input box.
 These boxes should be stacked vertically and should include descriptive labels.
-For example, use labels such as building, floor, room, and directions for the arguments of the addRoom function. - Proceed button: The above should be followed by a form-submission button labeled Proceed.
+For example, use labels such as name and botanical name for the arguments of the addTree function. - Proceed button: The above should be followed by a form-submission button labeled Proceed.
 When this button is activated, the appropriate function should be invoked with the provided arguments.
-The result of the function (as described in the previous assignment) should be presented as a result page, described next.
+The result of the function (as described in the earlier assignment) should be presented as a result page, described next.